captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-Walter, do you honestly believe I could ever be engaged to a man who would ever think like you described -- much less speak like that?
+Walter, do you honestly believe I could ever be engaged to a man who would ever think like you described—much less speak like that?

 ---